dlenselink/node-template/README.md

 ![Enable format on save](./docs/setup-3.png)

+**Still in VScode settings, search for `format on save` in the search bar and enable that setting.**

 ## Running the application

 Run `npm start` to launch a [nodemon](https://github.com/remy/nodemon) session which will run your app and watch for changes with hot reloading.
 The entrypoint for nodemon is `src/index.js`.

-## Git Commits
+## Committing via Git

-This project template uses [Husky](https://github.com/typicode/husky) to run a pre-commit hook before you commit.
+This project template uses [Husky](https://github.com/typicode/husky) to run a pre-commit hook which uses the [lint-staged](https://github.com/okonet/lint-staged) package to lint and format only the staged files as defined in `.lintstagedrc.json`.
 This helps prevent bad code from polluting the repository.

-It runs ESLint and Prettier; if either of those fail, the commit is aborted.
-Feel free to add automated testing to this pre-commit hook as well!
+As your project grows, please edit the Husky & lint-staged configurations to include automated testing or any other additional pre/post commit logic you might come to need.